-- Take every opportunity to show that you can be dependable.
-While many of a candidate’s qualities might only reside on their resumes, recruiters will pick up on their behavioral characteristics during their dealings.
+Take every opportunity to show that you can be dependable.
+Many of a candidate’s qualities might only reside on their resumes, recruiters will pick up on their behavioral characteristics during their dealings.
 If a candidate doesn’t turn up to an interview and fails to notify the recruiter, what is to say that they will be any different on the job?
 If a recruiter has little confidence in a candidate, they will be less happy to present them to a client.

-- Be nice and use good manners.
+Be nice and use good manners.
 You definitely catch more flies with honey.
 Although a recruiter’s part in the recruitment process carries a transactional bias, the subtlest of opinions could make all the difference to a candidate in the final reckoning.
 If a candidate is rude with a recruiter, at a time when courtesy with a total stranger is of utmost importance, it is likely that they will not care about the feelings of their future colleagues.
-Hiring for personality is important, and no matter how stressed a candidate might be, they should make a real effort to be nice to everyone in the recruitment process along the way (even the receptionist).
+Hiring for personality is important.
+No matter how stressed a candidate might be, they should make a real effort to be nice to everyone in the recruitment process along the way (even the receptionist).

 These five suggestions provide the foundation of a mutually beneficial relationship.
 Recruiters are increasingly becoming coaches, and when there is an approach of partnership and respect, we are able to add value wherever we can along the way.